ccny-physics-sims/science-library/README.md

 3. This is done using *grunt*.

 4. In short, _don't put your changes in the science.js file, but rather in a src file in the src folder._

+5. Your additions should come with a few examples to, that show how it is used.
+These don't have to be (and shouldn't be) full fledged sims, but instead, super simple demos that highlight the important aspects of the science object.

+ #### Conventions

+ To maintain uniformity, please use the following conventions.

+ 1. File and folder naming.
+As suggested by google, please use dashes, not underscores to separate words in a file or directory name. i.e. `super-sim` not `super_sim` or `supersim`.

+ 2.